MyCatt/miniature-umbrella/functions.md

 From `template.json` you can assign a custom function to any native function.
 These custom functions will be called in the order that they appear, starting at index `0`.
 If the function at index `x` fails, then the next specified custom function, index `x + 1` will be executed.
 If all of these fail the framework will run the native function as a fallback.

 ## Arguments
-Each native function requires the following mandatory arguments:
+Each function requires the following mandatory arguments:
 - `framework`
 - `field`
+`enter_values` will also require a `value` to be provided

 #### Framework
 This is the framework object and contains a reference to the driver.
 Framework objects are instantiated at the begginning of a test.